MarcialRosales/jwt-demo/README.md

 ### Provisioning Credentials using User Provided Service
 Another way to provision credentials is via [User Provided Services](https://docs.cloudfoundry.org/devguide/services/user-provided.html).
 This way allows us to separate the act of provisioning credentials from the act of pushing the application.

+## Limitations and further improvements

+As we already know, tokens are validated by matching the `aud` claim against the ID of the application which is validating the token.
+This means that a token can only be used to access one application/resource.
+What about if we could issue a token that grants access to several applications?
+For instance, `aud: "backend-service, resource-service"` grants access to `backend-service` and `resource-service` apps.
+Or even better use wildcard domains, `aud: "resource-service, infra."` grants access to the `resource-service` app and also to all the applications that match the expression `infra.*` for instance, `infra.cache-service` or `infra.file-service`.
+To make this possible we would have to change the `JWTTokenValidator` class.

+Applications are statically configured with a key.
+If the key were compromised, we would have to issue new tokens with a brand new key and reset the new key to all our applications.
+Say we were using an asymmetrical keys to sign the tokens.
+Our application could be configured with the url of the `token-service` from where it could download the public key every so often.
+If the `token service` rotated the private key, all applications would automatically get the new public key.

+Furthermore, we have statically configured the `gateway` application with the token it needs to access the `backend-service`.
+Ideally, tokens should be short-lived and applications should renew/refresh their tokens.